troyjlee/TrafficSignClassifier/writeup.md

 The file `layers.py` contains our preprocessing steps, model definition, and trains the model.

-We also include an html version of a [jupyter notebook](./Traffic_Sign_Classifier.html) with all the steps of our process.
+We also include a [jupyter notebook](./Traffic_Sign_Classifier.ipynb) with all the steps of our process.

 ## Rubric Points